“Come, You Who are Blessed”

 25 For He must reign until He has put all His enemies under His feet.
 26 The last enemy that will be abolished is death.
 27 For He has put all things in subjection under His feet.
 But when He says, “All things are put in subjection,” it is evident that He is excepted who put all things in subjection to Him.
 28 And when all things are subjected to Him, then the Son Himself also will be subjected to the One who subjected all things to Him, that God may be all in all.

-At that time, the enemies of God will become his footstool:
+The enemies of God will become his footstool:

 Ps 110:1